KinectToVR/K2TrackingDevice-Samples/BUILD_AND_DEPLOY.md

 Follow these steps:

 - [Install tools for the Windows App development](https://docs.microsoft.com/en-us/windows/apps/windows-app-sdk/set-up-your-development-environment?tabs=vs-2022-17-1-a%2Cvs-2022-17-1-b).<br>
   You'll have to install Visual Studio 2022 or its Build Tools.
+  Note: You have to add C++/CLI (CLR) support to tools!

 - Set up external dependencies
   ```powershell